UPPMAX/R-matlab-julia-HPC/docs/r/packagesR.rst

 Preinstalled package libraries
 ------------------------------

-UPPMAX, HPC2N, LUNARC, NSC, and PDC all offer a large amount of preinstalled packages.
+UPPMAX, HPC2N, LUNARC, NSC, and PDC all offer larger or smaller amounts of preinstalled packages.

 .. admonition:: HPC2N

    - On HPC2N most of these (around 750 packages) come with the ``R`` module and additional ones in the ``R-bundle-Bioconductor``.
-However, for the newer versions of R, the packages on CRAN can be found in the module ``R-bundle-CRAN``.
+However, for the newer versions of R, fewer packages are included with the core R module and the packages on CRAN can be found in the module ``R-bundle-CRAN``.
 Use ``module spider <module>/<version>`` to check for prerequisites, as usual.

 .. admonition:: UPPMAX